 The lack of specifics is brilliant, as it leaves the reader free to imagine the most horrific of cliff faces.
 No mention is made of ropes or ladders, although the men were heavily loaded with weapons and ammunition.
 A year later in Normandy, American Rangers assaulting the 30m vertical cliffs at Pointe du Hoc used ropes on grapnel hooks launched by rockets, as well as fireman’s ladders.
 So how vertical can Harrison’s cliffs have been?
 No mention is made of overhangs or undercuts, which rules out much of the worst of the cliffs at the cape.

 Harrison says his job was to escort the SAS engineers who were supposed to destroy the guns, and make sure they reached the battery safely.
 One of those engineers was Sgt Bill Deakins.
 He wrote an account of his time with the SAS in his book, “The Lame One”, published in 2001, nearly 60 years after the invasion of Sicily.
 The title of the book refers to a problem that Deakins had with his spine after being hit by a truck.
 The problem was not enough to disqualify him from the SAS, although he was excused parachute training.
-Presumably, the problem was not thought to jeopardise cliff climbing either.
+Perhaps his condition would have also excused him from climbing vertical cliffs.